Menu

 Tips

-- Stay on the happy path.
-Many APIs are mirrored for Android, but others are still in progress.
-For your shared code, use known working components and APIs as documented in the individual Skip modules and previewed in the sample apps like Showcase.
+• Stay on the happy path.
+Many APIs are available for Android, but others are still in progress.
+For your shared code, use known working components and APIs as previewed in the sample apps like Showcase.
 Experimentation and iteration is the best way to explore the ever-expanding boundaries of Skip’s Android implementations.
 And remember that you aren’t limited by what Skip currently supports.
 With Skip’s platform customization techniques, you can use any iOS code for your iOS app, and fall back to supported or Android-specific code for your Android version.

-- Re-run frequently.
+• Re-run frequently.
 For app projects, re-run the app on both platforms constantly.
-Skip’s transpiler is designed to accommodate incremental development and enable the re-launching of an app on both iOS simulator and Android emulator in mere seconds.
+Skip’s tools are designed to accommodate incremental development and enable the re-launching of an app on both iOS simulator and Android emulator in mere seconds.
 Only by re-running frequently will you be able to quickly identify and resolve platform-specific issues and API limitations before they accumulate.